coderserdar/PdfCombiner/README.md

 And you can look up screenshots like

 **v4**

-Consider the following revised version v4:
+Consider these changes within version 4:

  - Upgraded to the .NET 4.8 framework to facilitate the addition of new features and support future development and enhancements.
  - Now compatible with Visual Studio 2022.